 The United States is unique among countries around the world.
 It is a good bet that there are people from every country in the world living in the United States, making us a very diverse, heterogeneous society.
 Other countries have a variety of groups in their populations, but not to the extent the U.S. does.
 We are a nation of immigrants.
-Unless you are 100% Native American, or a Latino whose family was in this part of the country prior to the signing of the Treaty of Guadalupe Hidalgo in 1848, you came from somewhere else.
+Unless you are 100% Native American, or a Latino whose family was in this part of the country prior Texas becoming an independent nation and ultimately joining the union, you came from somewhere else.